SarthakVaghela/-Artificial-Intelligence/README.md

 # -Artificial-Intelligence
-This repository contains many of my projects and assignment I worked on with python
+This repository contains many of my projects that I worked on with python